Filter data

 Right-click an individual cell, or select a range of cells or rows and right-click that selection, then click **Focus** or **Exclude** as required.

-Select the row(s) you want to focus on, then click the Focus button.
+Select the row(s) you want to focus on, then click the **Focus** button or press the **F** key.

 When you focus or exclude data using either of the methods above, a rule is automatically created for you in the [**Advanced filter pane**](#id-4.-advanced-filter).
 You don't need to do anything, but you can edit the rule to adjust your filter or use it to build a more complex filter query.

-Type a keyword into the bar and press Enter.
-This action automatically performs an is like (wildcard) search on all the property columns currently displayed in the grid.
-Your keyword displays as a chip on the right of the filter bar.
+Type a keyword into the bar and press **Enter**.
+This action automatically performs an *is like* (wildcard) search on all the property columns currently displayed in the grid.
+Your keyword displays as a filter tag on the right of the filter bar.

 The right-click menu is a quicker, easier way to do an advanced search based on a condition, as you do it directly from the grid while you're looking at the data you're interested in.
 It's particularly powerful when you use it on a custom calculation column.
 You can then hide or delete the custom columns without affecting the filtered results.